gbili/docker-git-server-hooks/README.md

    > more /home/git/.ssh/authorized_keys
    ```

-Once these are added and you have set up and reverse nginx proxy for ssl, you can push with:
+Once these are added and you have set up and reverse NGiNX proxy for ssl, you can push with:

 ```bash
 git remote add live ssh://git@<HOST_NAME>:2222/<GIT_SERVER_DIR>/<GIT_REPOS_OWNERNAME>/<GIT_REPO_NAME>.git